eliandoran/breeze-trilium/README.md

 Custom theme for Trilium Notes designed to match closely KDE's default theme, KDE Breeze.

-It comes in three different flavors:

-* Breeze Light.
-* Breeze Dark.
-* Breeze Auto, which uses automatically switches between the two.
+The theme comes with both a light and a dark style, switching automatically based on the desktop preference.

 ## Screenshots